MicrosoftDocs/sdk-api/sdk-api-src/content/ctffunc/index.md

 ## -description

-This header is used by tsf.
+This header is used by Text Services Framework.
 For more information, see:

 - [Text Services Framework](../_tsf/index.md)